 Writer

 Omar H. Rahman is a fellow at the Middle East Council on Global Affairs, where he focuses on Palestine, Middle East geopolitics, and American foreign policy in the region.
 He is the Editor of Afkār, the Council’s online publication providing insights and analysis on current events in the region.
-Rahman is also a non-resident fellow at… Continue reading Will the Saudi-Iran Rapprochement change anything for the Palestinians?
+Rahman was previously a non-resident fellow at… Continue reading Will the Saudi-Iran Rapprochement change anything for the Palestinians?